trOnk12/rijksmusem/documentation/README.md

     // The player is initialized but not playing and does not have an item to play.
 This should be the default state INITIALIZED,

-    // The player is about to begin loading
-    LOADING,

-    // The player has finished loading
-    LOADING_FINISHED,

-    // The player failed to load the item
+    // The player failed to load the item or failed to play the item FAILED,
-    FAILED,

     // The player is about to begin buffering